Smoll05/hardstack-capstone/README.md

 #### **Generic Collections**

 We make use of Java’s built-in generic collections such as `ArrayList` and `HashMap` throughout the codebase.
 These collections allow us to store and manage objects of any type while preserving type safety.
 Using these generic collections helps ensure code flexibility and reduces the need for manual type casting, making our code cleaner and less error-prone.

 ---

-Here’s a polished and more professional version of your **Multithreading and Concurrency** section, suitable for your `README.md` or project documentation:

----